 Let’s say all of your business operations in New Jersey fall into that list.
 In that case, you’d most likely be exempt from foreign qualifying.
-Still, it’s a good idea to look over the more detailed list found in Section 42:2C-59 of the Revised Statutes and/or taking any questions to an attorney.
+Still, it’s a good idea to look over the more detailed list found in Section 42:2C-59 of the Revised Statutes and/or take any questions to an attorney.

-How to Foreign Qualify your LLC in New Jersey
+How to Foreign Qualify Your LLC in New Jersey

 Foreign qualification in New Jersey is simple if you know where to find and send your forms.
 If you or your legal counsel has decided to foreign qualify your LLC in New Jersey, you can take care of the whole process through the Division of Revenue and Enterprise Service’s online filing portal or by filing a Business Registration Application.

-For either method, you will need to obtain and include a Certificate of Existence or Good Standing from the state where your LLC was formed.
+For either method, you will need to obtain and include a Certificate of Good Standing from the state where your LLC was formed.
 Reach out to your home state government to get one.

 Once you’re on the online filing portal, click “Get Started” at the bottom of the page to – you guessed it – get started.
 Select “NJ Foreign Limited Liability Company” from the dropdown box and enter your business name.
 From there you’ll be directed through a series of pages that ask you to enter the following information:

 - Your LLC name (and an alternate name, if your name is unavailable in New Jersey)

 - State and date of your LLC’s formation, along with your effective date in New Jersey

 - A description of your business purpose in New Jersey